 An excellent, tough bell despite being mostly ABS plastic.
 With merely one charge, you’ll have approximately 2000 ring bells, and the charge will hold for about 20-30 days.

 Knog Oi Bike Bell

 Last but not least on this list, we have another classic, fully forged metal bell.
 As the title suggests, this bell is available in an assortment of different metals and styles including a black polish, copper, brass and aluminum.

 The first thing that strikes one about this bell, is undoubtedly the look.
 It sports a one-of-a-kind design, which is ergonomic and stealthy to the max!
 It doesn’t protrude at all, and features its own cable management system to deal with whatever configuration your bike has.

 Next up, is the sheer quality of the bell.
-All the parts are premium- from the CNC-machined brass/aircraft aluminium dinger, stitched "vegan" leather shim and a metal injection moulded stainless steel spring construction, and reinforced nylon mounts.
+All the parts are premium- from the CNC-machined brass/aircraft aluminum dinger, stitched “vegan” leather shim and a metal injection molded stainless steel spring construction, and reinforced nylon mounts.

 This bell screams quality, and is backed up by the way the bell screams; which is a crisp, loud but pleasing sound, loud enough to alert anyone or anything in the vicinity.

 It is the first bell available in different sizes, so no matter your handlebar width, the large Oi Luxe fits 23.
 8 – 31.
 8mm bars and the small Oi Lux fits 22.
 2mm bars.
 A great quality bell to end off the list!